 Prince Edmond of Miensk and San Luigi

 His Serene Highness the Most Reverend Edmond (Professor John Kersey) is the 2nd Prince of Miensk, Vilna and All Byelorussia, and (as Edmond III) is the 8th Prince-Abbot of San Luigi in succession to the 1883 foundation of the Abbey-Principality in the Fezzan, and the 6th Mukungu (Prince-Governor) of the Ancient Abbey-Principality of San Luigi (Fizzan) in succession to this title created by the Kingdom of Bunyoro-Kitara in 1885.
-He holds the additional titles of Prince of Gniezno, Volo, Hohenheim, and of the Holy Roman Empire (in the Imperial Byzantine Amorian Dynasty); Chief Oshodi of Irrua; Duke of Smolensk, Samos, de Resigne, of Saint Cyrille, of Synnada and of Feuat; Marquis de Valjevo, of Tiberiopolis, and of San Giovanni d’Acri; Count de Berville, Count Palatine (of the Imperial Phrygian Amorian Dynasty), of Flaviopolis, of San Giovanni d’Acri, and of Swabia; Baron of Aarburg and of San Giovanni d’Acri; Hereditary Patrician of the Eastern Roman Empire, Datu, etc. He is Prince Grand Master of the Royal Byelorussian Orders and the San Luigi Orders.
+He holds the additional titles of Prince of Gniezno, Volo, Hohenheim, and of the Holy Roman Empire (in the Imperial Byzantine Amorian Dynasty), Prince (by the Royal Principality of the Upper Region of Hiran, Somalia); Chief Oshodi of Irrua; Duke of Smolensk, Samos, de Resigne, of Saint Cyrille, of Synnada and of Feuat; Marquis de Valjevo, of Tiberiopolis, and of San Giovanni d’Acri; Count de Berville, Count Palatine (of the Imperial Phrygian Amorian Dynasty), of Flaviopolis, of San Giovanni d’Acri, and of Swabia; Baron of Aarburg and of San Giovanni d’Acri; Hereditary Patrician of the Eastern Roman Empire, Datu, etc. He is Prince Grand Master of the Royal Byelorussian Orders and the San Luigi Orders.
 He was elected to the Prince-Abbacy and related offices by the Supreme Council of San Luigi on 25 August 2011 and confirmed in his title of Mukungu by His Majesty the Omukama of Bunyoro-Kitara on 25 January 2012.
 He was adopted as son and heir by Prince Kermit of Miensk on 1 March 2015 and succeeded him in the Principality of Miensk and related honours upon his death later that month.

 Following twelve years of lay work within a number of Christian denominations, the future Prince was brought to an eventual realisation that his vocation lay specifically within those movements that had sought to preserve Traditional Catholicism and Western Orthodoxy, and consequently received Holy Orders from a Traditional Catholic bishop, the late Dom Phillip Robert Kemp, OSB(csr).
 In 2008, he was episcopally consecrated and enthroned for the Apostolic Episcopal Church by Archbishop Bertil Persson, Emeritus Primate of the Apostolic Episcopal Church and the Order of Corporate Reunion (acting on a mandate from the Primate of the Apostolic Episcopal Church), assisted by other bishops from the Orthodox and Continuing Anglican traditions.
 Since then he has served as a bishop in the Apostolic Episcopal Church (founded 1925), becoming that church’s fifth Primate in 2015, and as Bishop and Rector Pro-Provincial of Canterbury in the Order of Corporate Reunion (founded 1874).